-Pneumonia is a major cause of mortality among seniors aged 65 and older.
-In fact, according to the Center for Disease Control and Prevention (CDC), more people die each year from pneumonia than from automobile accidents.
-Despite this fact, many elderly people and their caregivers don't know all the facts about pneumonia, and as a result could be at serious risk.
+Pneumonia is a major cause of mortality among seniors.
+In fact, according to the Centers for Disease Control and Prevention (CDC), more people die each year from pneumonia than from automobile accidents.
+Despite the prevalence of this disease, many seniors and their caregivers don't know all the facts about pneumonia.

 Weakened Immune Systems

 Our immune systems weaken as we age, therefore seniors may have a harder time fighting off infections like pneumonia.
 In addition, some drugs, such as steroids and chemotherapy can suppress immune responses further.

 Seniors may have other ailments, such as diabetes, Parkinson's disease, Alzheimer’s disease and heart disease, which put them at a higher risk for developing pneumonia.
 Lung conditions like cystic fibrosis, asthma, COPD (chronic obstructive pulmonary disease) and bronchiectasis contribute significantly to this risk as well.